andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 Now this is an interesting period.
 Tumblr is growing like a weed, but the terms of the $5m inside round (existing investors only) at Series C are not revealed anywhere I can find.
 This likely means this is a bridging round to the next investment which comes only six months later.

-If the Tumblr story was a tale of super awesome progress, each round would have resulted in less shares being issued to the investors in each round, but I suspect that wasn't the case given that the lack of valuation information.
+If the Tumblr story was a tale of super awesome progress, each round would have resulted in less shares being issued to the investors in each round, but I suspect that wasn’t the case given that the lack of valuation information.

 Let's say (so we can lowball) the valuation only moved up to 20 million.
 It's likely however given the growth of Tumblr it was in excess of this.